The Ram Air Inlet option (Code 611) eliminated the standard Firebird

 with the 400 H.O. option.
 This would include

-differences in the 1969 Trans Am upper pan foam, and other minor variations over the Firebird 400 setup.
-Many of these subtleties are lost with
+the 1969 Trans Am upper pan foam, and other minor variations over the Firebird 400 setup.
+Many of these subtleties are lost with the current

 |1969 Firebird 400 - Ram Air IV

-well as GTO and Judge models.
-The Ram Air IV shared very few parts with the Ram
+as GTO and Judge models.
+The Ram Air IV shared very few parts with the Ram Air III

-Air III engine, and the Ram Air IV is regarded as one of the most powerful engines of
+engine, and the Ram Air IV is regarded as one of the most powerful engines of the

 received the Firebird 400 option ($292.79), the Ram Air IV engine, and the Ram Air